rotorflight/rotorflight-firmware/docs/LedStrip.md

 #### Armed state

 This mode toggles LEDs between green and blue when disarmed and armed, respectively.
+If arming is disabled the LED will be set to the background color, which usually is black.

 Note: Armed State cannot be used with Flight Mode.